contact-nat/restlet-sites/modules/com.restlet/tech-doc/dhc/guide/02_perform-requests/05_expressions/04_grammar.md

-Here is a description of the syntax you need to follow when creating expressions within DHC.
+Here is a description of the syntax you need to follow when creating expressions within Restlet Client.
 This grammar is described in Augmented Backus-Naur Form (ABNF).

 <pre class="language-none"><code class="language-none">expression       = "{" *SP declaration  *SP "}"  / "${" *SP declaration  *SP "}"
 declaration      = ( method  / index / id / string )  *("."  ( id / string / method / index))